brontosaurusrex/brontosaurusrex.github.io/_posts/2017-10-13-build-rawtherapee-stretch.md

 ---
 ### install debian build dependecies + some more

-lensfun + one more
+    sudo apt-get build-dep rawtherapee
+    sudo apt install liblensfun-dev
+    LENSFUNDBDIR=

 ### git clone rawtherappe, follow the page

 [http://rawpedia.rawtherapee.com/Linux#Compile_RawTherapee](http://rawpedia.rawtherapee.com/Linux#Compile_RawTherapee)

-This takes quite some ram and all the cpu.
+This will take quite some time and ram and all the cpu.